Svetlana Lavochkina: Works

-The setting of the novel, which was published in a German translation by Diana Feuerbach under the title Pushkin's Heirs, is Zaporozhye in the 1970s.
-Lavochkina describes the coexistence of Russian, Ukrainian, Jewish, Cossack and Roma families as "harmonious, but with all sorts of verbal fights" full of hearty jokes, with the Jewish families Winter, Knoblauch and Katz at the center of the action.
-FAZ reviewer Christiane Pöhlmann wrote that Lavochkina traces the mood of the Brezhnev era, which was characterized by dreariness and bourgeoisie, and pulls it "through the cocoa".
-Lavochkina captures anti-Semitism, contempt for women, the great silence about the Stalin era and the degradation of the provinces in a "colorful picture".
-Beneath the entertaining surface, the novel is a serious story about shattered dreams and life plans.
+Zap, published in German translation by Diana Feuerbach under the title Puschkins Erben, is set in Zaporizhzhia in the 1970s.
+Lavochkina depicts the coexistence of Russian, Ukrainian, Jewish, Cossack and Roma families, with the Jewish families Winter, Knoblauch and Katz at the centre of the narrative.
+Frankfurter Allgemeine Zeitung reviewer Christiane Pöhlmann wrote that Lavochkina traced the atmosphere of the Brezhnev era, marked by dreariness and provincial narrowness.
+According to Pöhlmann, the novel addresses antisemitism, misogyny, the silence surrounding the Stalinist period and the denigration of the province in a vivid literary picture; beneath its entertaining surface, it tells a serious story of shattered dreams and life plans.